risk-first/website/menagerie/Coordination-Risk.md

   - What if people change their minds in the light of new information?
   - How do you ensure everyone has enough information to make a good decision?

 3. **Factions**: sometimes, it's hard to coordinate large groups at the same time, and "factions" can occur.
 That the world isn't a single big country is probably partly a testament to this:  countries are frequently separated by geographic features that prevent the easy flow of communication (and force).
 We can also see this in distributed systems, with the ["split brain"](https://en.wikipedia.org/wiki/Split-brain_(computing)) problem.
-This is where a network of processes becomes disconnected (usually due to a network failure between data centers), and you end up with two, smaller networks with different knowledge.
+This is where subset of the total system becomes disconnected (usually due to a network failure), and you end up with two, smaller networks with different knowledge.
 We'll address in more depth later.

 4. **[Resource Allocation](https://en.wikipedia.org/wiki/Resource_allocation)**:  ensuring that the right people are doing the right work, or the right resources are given to the right people is a coordination issue.
 On a grand scale, we have [Logistics](https://en.wikipedia.org/wiki/Logistics), and [Economic Systems](https://en.wikipedia.org/wiki/Economic_system).
 On a small scale, the office's _room booking system_ solves the coordination issue of who gets a meeting room using a first-come-first-served booking algorithm.